Kentucky · South

 Tick risk in Laurel County, Kentucky

-Laurel County covers 1 towns and carries the 1st-highest tick-borne-disease baseline of Kentucky's 119 counties, with a Lyme rate of 8 cases per 100,000 people a year (144th of 1378 counties in the South).
+Laurel County covers 2 towns.
+Its CDC Lyme rate of 8 cases per 100,000 people a year ranks in the top 20% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Tick species in Laurel County